 A Defining Chapter of Responsibility

-One of the most defining periods of my journey came during a time of personal and institutional transition.
+One of the most defining periods of her journey came during a time of personal and institutional transition.
 This chapter reinforced a fundamental truth: strong institutions must be designed to withstand change.

 The responsibility was not symbolic.
 It required clarity, stability, and collaboration with executive leadership to ensure continuity without disruption.
 Governance became not an abstract concept, but a living practice, one that protects people, values, and long-term vision.